Quintus/pathie-cpp/README.md

 Pathie is standalone, that is, it requires no other libraries except for those provided by your operating system.
-Note that there’s a caveat with this on Windows, which does provide the `shlwapi.lib` library by default, but does not automatically link it in.
-Be sure to add that library to your linking command when compiling for Windows.
+Note that there’s a caveat with this on Windows, which does provide the `Shlwapi` library by default, but MinGW's GCC does not automatically link it in.
+Be sure to link to this library explicitely when compiling for MinGW Windows by appending `-lShlwapi` to the end of your linking command line.

 It is recommended to link in pathie as a dynamic library, because there are some problems with it when linked statically on certain